Southern Publicity Association

-The Southern Publicity Association was a fund-raising agency whose clients included the Anti-Saloon League, the Ku Klux Klan, the Red Cross.
+The Southern Publicity Association was a fund-raising agency whose clients included the Anti-Saloon League, the Ku Klux Klan and the Red Cross.
 The firm was owned and operated by Edward Young Clarke and Mary Elizabeth Tyler.
 While working with the Klan during its resurgence in the 1920s, the agency was paid for signing up members.
 They organized recruiters on the national level who were also paid a commission.
 Their Klan recruitment operation was largely successful in the Southern United States.

 Background

 Founding member Elizabeth Tyler was the first major female Klan leader of the 1920s and Edward Clarke had previous experience with fraternal organizations, having previously worked with the Woodmen of the World.
 Tyler herself was a member of the Daughters of America, which was a female organization associated with the Junior Order of United American Mechanics (an anti-Catholic fraternal organization).
 When Tyler and Clarke first met, Clarke was a festival organizer in the American South.
 They met when they were both involved in the "great Harvest Festival" in Atlanta, Georgia.
 Together they created the Southern Publicity Association.
 During the early years of the Association, they worked with low-revenue generating clients like the Red Cross, the Salvation Army and the YMCA.